samplecount/methcla-site/index.md

 ---
 **Methcla** is a sound synthesis engine specially designed for mobile devices.
 Whether you want to write a software synthesizer for the iPad, develop an artistic application for Android phones or need an interactive soundscape for your mobile game, **Methcla** is for you!

+**Methcla** is open source and will be released under a permissive license for use in commercial or non-commercial projects of any size.
+We are currently hacking away furiously, [follow us on Twitter](http://twitter.com/methcla) for updates!

 <!-- Developed by [Stefan Kersten](http://twitter.com/kaoskorobase), longtime open source contributor ([SuperCollider](), [Faust]()) and one of the creators of the [PLAY](http://www.soundsonline.com/PLAY) sample engine, **Methcla** is the audio backend for our soundscape creation platform [hearhear.me](http://hearhear.me)
  -->

 <hr>

 ## Light-weight and flexible